Public Service (Top-Up)

 Throughout your studies you will have access to our Virtual Learning Environment (VLE), providing course notes, reading materials and multi-media content to support your learning, while our e-vision system gives you instant access to your academic record and your timetable.

 Special featuresYou will hear from, as well as interact with, a wide range of public service professionals, who contribute to the delivery of the degree alongside the Public Service teaching team, through presentations and teaching sessions.
 There are also opportunities for visits to locations such as HMP Whitemoor, a high security prison, Cambridge Crown Court, the local Fire Service and to take part in the training of the riot police.

 Course LeaderEmma Brett

 Links with industry and professional recognitionThis degree has been developed and continues to develop through very strong links that Anglia Ruskin University has with the Fire, Police, Prison, Ambulance, Revenue & Customs Services and the Armed Forces.

-Associated careersThe knowledge and skills that you will develop are useful to wide range of careers.
-Recent graduates are working in a range of organisations such as the civil service, teaching and business administration to the Fire, Police, Prison and Ambulance Services, Revenue & Customs and the Armed Forces.
+Associated careersThe knowledge and skills that you will develop are useful for a wide range of careers.
+Recent graduates are working in a variety of professions, including the civil service, teaching and business administration, the Fire, Police, Prison and Ambulance Services, Revenue & Customs and the Armed Forces.